grunklejp/BooleanPlayGround/README.md

 #### TODO ###

-1. get to the bottom of first spawn bug.
+1. get to the bottom of first spawn bug. --Fixed I believe
 2. main conditional logic